 - merchandising, to coordinate interactions with supply-chain partners across both trade promotions and media

 - Leverage data from loyalty programs.
 First-party data is the cornerstone of effective RMNs: it’s essential for reaching more shoppers and delivering high-quality customer segmentation and attribution.
 Leading EMEA retailers typically have loyalty programs where active users represent more than 10 percent of total loyalty-program members, but increasing that number could boost the effectiveness of RMN targeting and improve the percentage of loyalty members locatable on other channels.
-Some considerations include
+Some considerations include9:

 - ensuring a loyalty program meets the needs of the RMN in terms of the desired demographics (gender, age, etcetera)